andreasdr/minitscript/README.md

 - int32 (-2147483646 ..
 2147483647)
 - int64 (-9,223,372,036,854,775,806 .. -9,223,372,036,854,775,807)
 - float (floating point number)
+- small string (string with maximum size of 255 bytes)
+- medium string (string with maximum size of 65535 bytes)
+- large string (string with maximum size of 4294967295 bytes)

 You can get/set the position for reading from and writing to byte array by using the getReadPosition()/setReadPosition() and getWritePosition()/setWritePosition().